Solanum americanum: Food or Poison?

 1) The S. americanum has green berries flecked with white.
 On ripening they turn SHINY black.
 They also grow in an umbel cluster, that is, the stems of the berries all go back to generally ONE central point.
 The sepals do not adhere to the fruit.
 Berries have 40 to 110 seeds.
 The stem is NOT very hairy.
 The seedlings do not have maroon under their leaves.

 2) The S. ptycanthum looks the S. americanum except it has maroon coloring on the bottom of younger leaves, particularly sprouts.
 The berry contains 50 to 100 seeds.
 No doubt it is often confused as an adult with the S. americanum.
-This would suggest growing some of what you think are either S. americanum or S. ptycanthum and looking at the underside of the young plants, which I am doing just for the heck of it.
+This would suggest growing some of what you think are either S. americanum or S. ptycanthum and looking at the underside of the young plants.
 Some say the adult plant has some red under its leaves.

 3) The S. nigrum has DULL black berries when ripe, and they tend to be larger than the other two.
 Also the stems of the berries do not emerge from one single point but are separated slightly on the stem, staggered like a spike.
 It tends to have 25 to 30 seeds, 1.8 to 2.2 mm long, but they can range from 15 to 60.

 Though ubiquitous and plentiful I avoided the “Black Nightshade” for years because of their reported toxicity even when ripe.
-Then I learned of a local grocery store manager, from Cuba, who ate the ripe berries all the time here whenever he found them.
+Then I learned of a local grocery store manager from Cuba who ate the ripe berries whenever he found them.
 With a living local guinea pig alive I had to give them a try.
 My plant de trepidation was the S. americanum and I was careful, starting with a quarter of one berry at a time, then the next day half a berry et cetera, working my way up.
 They’re quite tasty.
 I have not eaten a cup of them at a time or baked a pie like Euell Gibbons, but as a trail side nibble the ripe berries have proven quite edible, though the flavor varies from musty to sweet.
-And while they look black they are actually intensely purple, and probably full of anti-oxidants.
+They look black but are actually intensely purple, and probably full of anti-oxidants.

 Now, why boil the leaves twice?
 Three reasons.
 The first one came from a veterinarian report on the S. nigrum saying the toxicity varies plant to plant and season to season (though I think they were lumping them all collectively as Black Nightshade.)
 As an example they cite the potato which produces toxic green skin potatoes sometimes depending upon the growing conditions.
 So while boiling once may work this year, it might not work next year.
 Next, in Africa they boil the leaves of the S. nigrum twice.
 How long they boil them is not reported.
 It was called “a while.”
 Thirdly, I had a close friend boil until tender the leaves of the S. americanum.
 He did not boil them a second time because he thought he had the leaves of a totally different plant.
 He ended up with a headache.
 That says to me boiling once is not enough even if it is.
 The older the leaves get the more bitter and toxic they are, so foragers should collect younger leaves and tops and not eat it to excess.
 Let’s take a closer look at the plants.